-As with previous years, the transport & travel and insurance sectors have the greatest proportion of service agents able to sell opportunistically, with the outsourcing sector also geared-up to achieve extra sales.
+As with previous years, the transport & travel and insurance sectors have the greatest proportion of service agents able to sell opportunistically, with the manufacturing and insurance sectors also geared-up to achieve extra sales.
 Public sector and housing respondents are obviously less likely to find this relevant.
-Retailers, TMT and utilities respondents still feel they have a lot potentially to achieve with their cross-selling capabilities.
+Retailers, TMT and services respondents feel their cross-selling capabilities have the greatest potential.